reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 Let's break down what this does:

 - `createSlice` takes an options object as its argument, with these options:
-  - `slice`: a string that is used as the prefix for generated action types
+  - `name`: a string that is used as the prefix for generated action types
   - `initialState`: the initial state value for the reducer
   - `reducers`: an object, where the keys will become action type strings, and the functions are reducers that will be run when that action type is dispatched.
 (These are sometimes referred to as ["case reducers"](https://redux.js.org/recipes/structuring-reducers/splitting-reducer-logic), because they're similar to a `case` in a `switch` statement)